lrvl/switchport-discovery/README.md

 * The output of the switch port information
   * Command for Arista : sh mac address-table
   * Command for Cisco  : sh fdb
+  * Command for D-Link : sh fdb
+  * Command for 3Com   : disp mac-address

 ## Output